jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 ### Example: Aggregate Key Table

-Here is a complete example of an `AGGREGATE KEY` table that demonstrates both table-level and column-level properties.
+Here is a complete example of an `AGGREGATE KEY` table that demonstrates both table-level and column-level attributes.

 ```python
 from sqlalchemy import Table, MetaData, Column, Integer, Date